These car cleaning tips will get your car looking new again. Or at least new-ish.

 Tires and Wheels Need Attention Too

+This wouldn’t be a complete list of car cleaning tips if we don’t talk about polishing up that exterior.
 My favorite “extra” touch is to shine up my wheels, even if they are beat up plastic and not real high-end, expensive wheels and hubs.
-I usually use Nevr Dull, as recommended by a friend who details cars as a side hustle.
+I usually use Nevr Dull ($16.99 for a two pack on Amazon), as recommended by a friend who details cars as a side hustle.

 Now Keep It Clean(er)

 A lot of very wise people never allow eating in their cars.
-This will cut down dramatically on the work invested.
+This will cut down dramatically on the work invested in these car cleaning tips.
 But for those of us with kids, this may not be feasible if you feed on the fly.
 For a lot of families it’s a farce to even fathom a time when food wouldn’t be ground into each spot in the vehicle.

 Just like all of the things we own, preventative maintenance and care goes a long way in saving time and money.
 Plus, it’s better for the structural and operational integrity of your car.
 Just take a few minutes even once per week to “swamp out” and maybe even run a vacuum over the surfaces!